Hans Danuser: Oeuvre

 Danuser had been invited to contribute to international events such as the biennales in Venice and Lyon.
 He is one of the first photographers to have taken the conceptually compelling step of presenting his large-format tableaux on the floor in a museum exhibition.
 In the 1980s Danuser embarked on his cycle In Vivo, completing it in 1989.
 Contemporaneously he produced architectural photographs in the project Partituren und Bilder/Scores and Pictures.
 In 1990 Danuser won the competition for the large-scale design of the walls at the University of Zurich-Irchel, which led to the Institutsbilder (1992).
 He later completed another project in an architectural context, the Schiefertafel Beverin (2000–2001).
 The Frozen Embryo Series, made in the 1990s, a follow-up of In Vivo, also prefigured two ongoing works, The Erosion Project and Entscheidungsfindung – Decision taking.

 Biography

 Danuser was born in Chur on 19 March 1953.
-After working in Zürich for the German advertising and fashion photographer Michael Lieb from 1972 to 1974, Danuser began experimenting with light-sensitive emulsion at the ETHZ Federal Institute of Technology Zurich.
+After working in Zürich for the German advertising and fashion photographer Michael Lieb from 1972 to 1974, Danuser began experimenting with light-sensitive emulsion at the ETH Zurich.